Lindsey Dryden

-Lindsey Dryden is a British film director, producer and writer.
+Lindsey Dryden is a British, Emmy Award-winning film producer, director and writer.
+She is best known for writing and directing films including The Callers (2025) as part of the Queer Futures collection, and Jackie Kay: One Person, Two Names (2017) for Tate's Queer British Art, and producing Trans In America (2019) and Unrest (2017).
+She was a consultant on the AppleTV+ documentary Deaf President Now!
+(2025) directed by Nyle DiMarco and Davis Guggenheim, and consulting producer on the Netflix series Heart of Invictus (2023).

 Early life

-Dryden was born in Stroud, in Gloucestershire, England.
+Dryden was born in Gloucestershire, England, and grew up in Wales.
 She learned to play piano as a child from her father.
 She studied at Goldsmiths, University of London, and was awarded a Bachelor of Arts with First Class honours.
-Dryden has been mentored by The National Film & Television School, Women In Film & Television, 45 Years director Andrew Haigh, and BFI Flare.
+Dryden has been mentored by the National Film & Television School, Weekend director Andrew Haigh, and BAFTA x BFI Flare.

 Career

 Dryden began her career working on television documentaries for the BBC, Channel 4, The History Channel, Current TV and others, before moving into independent film.

 Dryden has directed and produced films that have screened at numerous top international festivals, including SXSW, Sundance, Tribeca, True/False, Sheffield Doc/Fest, HotDocs, New York's Lincoln Center and the British Film Institute.
 Her work has been released theatrically in the UK and US, exhibited at Tate Modern and Tate Britain, streamed on Vogue.com, featured in Elle (magazine), and broadcast on Netflix, PBS, BBC and Channel 4.

 Her directing credits include feature documentary Lost and Sound (SXSW, 2012), short documentary Close Your Eyes And Look At Me (True/False, 2009) and Jackie Kay: One Person Two Names, commissioned for Tate Britain's Queer British Art 2017.